CAOR-MINES-ParisTech/colibri-vr/docs/getting-started/index.md

 Let's get you started with COLIBRI VR.

 - The [Installation](https://caor-mines-paristech.github.io/colibri-vr/getting-started/installation) page describes how to install the package, and provides links to relevant external tools.
-- The [Tutorial](https://caor-mines-paristech.github.io/colibri-vr/getting-started/tutorial) page helps you take your first steps with the graphical user interface.
+- The [Tutorial videos](https://caor-mines-paristech.github.io/colibri-vr/getting-started/tutorial-videos) page helps you take your first steps with the graphical user interface.